HazyResearch/based/README.md

 }
 ```

-This project was made possible by a number of other open source projects; please cite if you use their work.
+This project was made possible by a number of other open source projects; please cite if you use their work!
 Notably:
 - Our training code and sliding window implementation are based on Tri Dao's [FlashAttention](https://github.com/Dao-AILab/flash-attention).
 - We use EleutherAI's [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation.
-- We use the causal dot product kernel from Fast Transformers in preliminary training [Fast Transformers](https://github.com/idiap/fast-transformers).
 - We use the conv1d kernel from [Mamba](https://github.com/state-spaces/mamba/tree/main).
+- We integrated the causal dot product kernel from [Fast Transformers](https://github.com/idiap/fast-transformers).
+- We integrated the based kernels from [Flash Linear Attention](https://github.com/sustcsonglin/flash-linear-attention).

 Models in this project were trained using compute provided by: